network2030/newip-beyond/beyond22.md

 -	Semantic addressing and routing
 -	High Precision Communications
 -	Qualitative and/or Semantic Communications
--	Integration of Satellite and Terrestrial Networks
+-	Integration of Spatial and Terrestrial Networks
--	Holographic Type Communications
+-	Energy Reduction in New IP
+-	New Technologies for Networks in the Year 2030 and Beyond
 -	Protocol and verification methods for disseminating KPIs for High Precision Communications.
 -	Foundational theory, algorithms, and principles in design of protocols in large-scale multistakeholder network architectures.
 -	Theory and algorithms for lossless networking and lossless packet delivery